biomimicrygermany/4dSoftWebSIte/README.md

 This is a web site for the 4DSoft Biomimicry Project.

 More general information about us is here: http://www.biomimicrygermany.de/

-The 4DSoft project intentds to allow biology & biomimicry to be combined & repurposed to accelerate innovation.
+The 4DSoft project intends to allow biology & biomimicry to be combined & repurposed to accelerate innovation.
 It uses natural language processing to mine the worlds scientific papers for biomimciry examples that are then related to a meta data framework.
 The meta data framework provides a meta data schema to describe real world engineering problems.

-Biologists will have the unique opportunity to help solve the worls engineering and sustainability probems.
+Biologists will have the unique opportunity to help contribute to the worlds engineering and sustainability problems, because their research will be accessable to engineers in a way that maps their engineering issues to solutions found in Biology.

 More information will be made available as we extend the tools towards the launch of this cloud based tool.